rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

-In go we define normal function like that:
+In Go we define normal function like that:

 ```go
 func FuncName(Arg1 type1, Arg2 type2...)
 ReturnValuesList {